 Regrets/ worries (“that’s what journaling is for”)

 Now this is the real “meat” of everything that I’ve been trying to accomplish by journaling as much as I do now.
 I mentioned in my last journaling-themed post that I struggle with two things in particular; regretting the past, and worrying about the future.
 I usually make note of that at least once per day in my journals.
 Sometimes I go into details about whatever specific worries or regrets I may be experiencing in that moment, but most of the time I just simply write something like “having regrets again this morning.”
 Either way, I always, and I mean always, follow this up with the following sentence: “But that’s what journaling is for.”
-EDIT: Lately I’ve been feeling homesick, so every day now I write a quick sentence about the thing I miss most from home on that particular day.
-I also make sure to write about at least one regret in detail every day now.
+UPDATE: Lately I’ve been feeling nostalgic for my parents’ homeland (which I visit most summers), so every day now I write a quick sentence about the thing I miss most from there on that particular day.
+I also make sure to (at least vaguely) write about at least one regret every day now, as well as one “second-hand embarrassment” moment.

 Noting reactions to bad flashbacks